N-McA/ml-paper-checklist/README.md

     - [ ] What is the estimated human ceiling?
     - [ ] What is the estimated label noise?
     - [ ] How were the final figures selected?
+        - [ ] Quoted for validation or test set?
         - [ ] Multiple training runs?
         - [ ] Which of Best/Worst/Mean/Median performance is quoted?
         - [ ] Ensemble used?